 The Ambleside Orchestra is a growing, multigenerational community orchestra based in North Vancouver.
 Members enjoy the fun of making music with people of all ages—from 14 to 90-something—and from all walks of life.
 The orchestra's season runs from September to early June, rehearsing Wednesday afternoons from 3:30 to 5:30 at Highlands United Church in Edgemont Village.

-Under the direction of Nicolas Krusek, the orchestra performs an advanced repertoire and works hard to improve the level of musicianship.
+The orchestra performs an advanced repertoire and works hard to improve the level of musicianship.
 We present up to ten public and private concerts of varied orchestral repertoire each year, in community venues across the North Shore and in Vancouver.